Computation of the Lambda function for a finite Galois extension: When is an odd degree Galois extension

 \end{proof}

 \begin{rem} If the Galois extension $E/F$ is infinite then we say it is \textbf{odd} if $[K:F]$ is odd for all sub-extensions of finite degree.
-This means the pro-finite group $\mathrm{Gal}(E/F)$ can be realized as the projective limit of finite groups which are all odd order.
-If $E/F$ is Galois extension of odd order in this more general sense, then again we will have $\lambda_{L/K}=1$ in all cases where $\lambda$-function is defined.\\ {\bf (2).} When the order of a finite local Galois group is odd, all weak extensions are strong extensions (for extendible functions, see \cite{HK}, \cite{JT1}), because from the above Theorem \ref{General Theorem for odd case} we have $\lambda_{1}^{G}=1$, where $G$ is the odd order local Galois group.
-Let $H$ be a any arbitrary subgroup of $G$, then from the properties of $\lambda$-functions we have
+This means the pro-finite group $\mathrm{Gal}(E/F)$ can be realized as the projective limit of finite groups which are all of odd order.
+If $E/F$ is a Galois extension of odd order in this more general sense, then again we will have $\lambda_{L/K}=1$ in all cases where $\lambda$-function is defined.\\ {\bf (2).} But this above Theorem \ref{General Theorem for odd case} is not true if $K/F$ is not {\bf Galois}.

-This implies $\lambda_{H}^{G}=1$, because $|H|$ is odd, hence $\lambda_{1}^{H}=1$ and $\lambda$-functions are fourth roots of unity.\\ {\bf (3).} But this above Theorem \ref{General Theorem for odd case} is not true if $K/F$ is not {\bf Galois}.
 Guy Henniart gives {\bf``An amusing formula"} (cf. \cite{GH}, p.
 124, Proposition 2) for $\lambda_{K/F}$, when $K/F$ is arbitrary odd degree extension, and this formula is: